 Editor’s Note: This CNN Travel series is, or was, sponsored by the country it highlights.
 CNN retains full editorial control over subject matter, reporting and frequency of the articles and videos within the sponsorship, in compliance with our policy.

-(CNN) — Inside its grounds, the Qasr Al Sarab hotel has all you'd expect from a high-class UAE resort -- luxury villas, private pools, top-notch restaurants and a fully equipped spa.
+Inside its grounds, the Qasr Al Sarab hotel has all you’d expect from a high-class UAE resort – luxury villas, private pools, top-notch restaurants and a fully equipped spa.

-Beyond the walls, it's got one feature that few others can match.
+Beyond the walls, it’s got one feature that few others can match – sheer beautiful nothingness.

-Stroll out past the hotel's Royal Pavilion and head south: It's just mile after mile of shifting dunes, right up until the dusty highway and fence that marks the Saudi Arabian border.
+Stroll out past the hotel’s Royal Pavilion and travel south: It’s just mile after mile of shifting dunes, right up until the dusty highway and fence that marks the Saudi Arabian border.